CyberFlameGO/svnpython/Doc/library/bdb.rst

       Mark the breakpoint as disabled.

-   .. method:: pprint([out])
+   .. method:: bpformat()

-      Print all the information about the breakpoint:
+      Return a string with all the information about the breakpoint, nicely
+      formatted:

       * The breakpoint number.
       * If it is temporary or not.